Use this post from Writers Write, your one-stop writing resource, to learn how to create fictional conflict that counts.

 I am going to use The Hunger Games to show you how this works.

 Katniss Everdeen volunteers as a tribute for The Hunger Games when her younger sister’s name is drawn.
-She has to survive and win the games to return to District 12 to look after her mother and sister who are almost starving.
+Katniss’s story goal is to win the games.
+She needs to survive to return to District 12 to look after her mother and sister who are almost starving.
 She has to accomplish this by killing teenagers in the game and outwitting The Capitol.

 Ask these five questions about the conflict in your story: